+UCSB bases the campuses definition of Participant Support on the National Science Foundation's (NSF) definition.
 Participant Support costs are direct costs for items such as stipends or subsistence allowances, travel allowances, and registration fees paid to or on behalf of participants or trainees (but not employees) in connection with meetings, conferences, symposia, or training projects.
 Participants cannot be UCSB employees whose employment is related to the research or project.
 Costs of facilities rental, administrative support, supplies, and conference meals are generally not considered participant support.

 Hazardous waste disposal costs are not allowable as a direct cost.

 You may include the costs associated with the dissemination of research findings from the proposed research.
 Publication costs typically include page charges for professional publications.

 Consultant Costs generally may only be paid to individuals not employed by UC campuses or labs.
 The consultant should provide special knowledge that is needed for the project.
 Include the same information provided for UCSB project personnel (name, title, etc) and be specific about daily rate and amount of days for which they will be paid.

 Contracts for Services should be included in the budget as a line item.
 The total amount of the contract is accessed the appropriate IDC rate.

 Intercampus recharges for research related goods and services such as facilty or equipment usage, university automobile rentals, or specialized technical services may be included in a project budget.
 All recharges must be directly allocable to the project, and should be estimated and escalted based on the Estimating Project Costs guidance found below.
 See also the UCSB Budget & Planning Income & Recharge webpage for additional information on recharge policies and procedures at UCSB.